Find out what’s happening this month around Sorell, the Tasman area and the East Coast.

 Eaglehawk Neck Hall Market:

-The Eaglehawk Neck Hall market is held on the second Saturday of the month from 9.30am – 12.30pm (1.30pm during the warmer months) Come along on the 12th October for local art and craft, books, plants, home baked goodies, barbecue and bric-a-brac.
-The Pirate’s Pantry serves teas, espresso coffee and delicious snacks.
-For stall bookings and information contact Sallie on 0458 726 425.
+The Hall Market is held on the second Saturday of the month.
+The next market will be on Saturday 9th November from 9.30am to 1.30pm.
+Come along for lots of local food, craft, books, home baked goodies and bric-a-brac.
+The Pirate’s Pantry serves teas, espresso coffee and delicious snacks – a great way to spend a Saturday morning catching up with neighbours and friends, and enjoying the delights of the Peninsula.
+For stall bookings and information contact Sallie on 0458 726 425..

 Facial Pain Support Group